-- Protect the highest priority rangelands and croplands. - Support agricultural use on Ag + Open Space protected lands. - Create a balanced portfolio of protected lands that represents the diverse types of agriculture practiced in Sonoma County. - Prioritize the protection of land that has infrastructure and facilities for agricultural processing, when compatible with other agricultural objectives and Ag + Open Space conservation features. - Support access to land for farmers and ranchers
+- Protect the highest priority grazing lands and croplands. - Create a balanced portfolio of protected lands that represents the diverse types of agriculture in Sonoma County. - Support access to land for farmers and ranchers. - Prioritize the protection of land that has infrastructure and facilities for agricultural processing, when compatible with other agricultural objectives and Ag + Open Space conservation features.